 Team Structure and Skills

-To support new processes as well as a new data architecture, we assessed the existing data analytics team’s skillset.
-Some of the challenges we heard included:
+To support new processes and a new data architecture, we assessed the existing data analytics team’s skillset.
+Challenges included:

 • Too many informal requests of data analysts and data engineers; not able to effectively prioritize